aklesitz/Bikeshare_Project/0-README.md

 ### Customer Demographic Data
-In analyzing the demographic data, I filtered out riders over 75, as there was a lot of unreliable data in this category.
-This filtered out 456,292 reported rides, with birth years going back as far as 1863, as well as 447,149 unreported birth years.
-In total 6.92% of the data on riders' birth years was unreliable.
-The inverse of that was not a problem.
-The earliest reported birth year was 2003, and a twenty year old rider seems very likely.  <br><br>
+To clean the rider's demographic data, I filtered out riders over 75 as calculated by the last year of data available for this project: 2019.
+There were reported birth years as far back as 1863, which was obviously unreliable data.
+This filtered out 9,143 reported rides.
+I also filtered out the 447,149 unreported birth years.
+In total 6.67% of the data on riders' birth years was unreliable.
+The earliest reported birth year was 2003, and a 16 year old rider seemed likely.  <br><br>
 [SQL CODE](https://github.com/aklesitz/Bikeshare_Project/blob/main/Bluebikes_rider_demographics.sql) <br> <br>
 Visualizing the age distribution of riders revealed another problem: <br><br>
 ![Age Distribution](Visualizations/rider_age_visualization.png) <br>